A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Error estimates

 We now can estimate (1) in \eqref{eqn:f1} as in the proof of Theorem \ref{thm:nodisc_adjoint_representation}, which gives contributions to the upper part of \eqref{gge}.
 To treat (2) in \eqref{eqn:f1} we write

-Here, $\bp(u),z(u)$ denote the optimal adjoint flux and adjoint potential, respectively, while $\bp(y_h),z(y_h)$ denote auxiliary continuous adjoint flux and potential associated to the optimal discrete adjoint state $y_h$, i.e., with right hand side $y_h - y^d \in L^2(\Omega)$ in \eqref{p13b}.
-We already note at this stage of the proof that the continuous adjoint variables $z$ are zero on the boundary.
+Here, $\bp(u),z(u)$ denote the optimal adjoint flux and adjoint potential, respectively, while $\bp(y_h),z(y_h)$ denote auxiliary continuous adjoint flux and potential associated with the optimal discrete adjoint state $y_h$, i.e., with right-hand side $y_h - y^d \in L^2(\Omega)$ in \eqref{p13b}.
+We already note at this stage of the proof that the continuous adjoint variable $z$ is zero on the boundary.
 Straightforward estimation gives

-Since $y_h, y^d\in L^2(\Omega)$ we have $z(y_h) \in H^2(\Omega) \cap H_0^1(\Omega)$.
+Since $y_h, y^d\in L^2(\Omega)$, we have $z(y_h) \in H^2(\Omega) \cap H_0^1(\Omega)$.
 The trace theorem together with the continuity of the continuous adjoint solution operator gives

 so that